Old School Box Set

 The Nazz, Wonder Who's Loving Her Now?
 7" Vinyl Single

-This is a nice reproduction of the 1967 7" single by The Nazz (which is almost impossible to find) and is therefore a very worthy addition to the set.
+This is a reproduction of the 1967 7" single by The Nazz (which is almost impossible to find these days) and is therefore a great addition to the set.

 Old School Yearbook

-This marvellous 60-page hardback book nicely re-creates the feel of a real high school yearbook and contains a detailed biography of the Alice Cooper Group by music journalist Lonn Friend together with stacks of archive images and photos.
+This marvellous 60-page hardback book nicely re-creates the feel of a real high school yearbook and contains a detailed biography of the Alice Cooper Group (amusingly divided into the sub-sections 'Freshman', 'Sophmore', 'Junior' and 'Senior') by music journalist Lonn Friend together with stacks of archive photos and images.

 This is a dream come true for Alice Cooper Group fans and, in this respect, is a priceless collection of material.
-I paid £160.00 for the set in 2011, which is reasonable value based on what is provided.
-I would have preferred however, to have paid slightly less and forgone the Killer and Spoken CDs as the material in these is almost identical to that provided in Vinyl and DVD form respectively.
+I paid £160.00 for the set in 2011, which is pretty reasonable based on what is provided (and will surely only go up in value in the future).

-Something signed by the surviving Alice Cooper Group would have been good, but I understand that with 5,500 copies initially produced, it would have been a very tall order.
-I don’t expect Alice and the other guys will be signing many of the desks due to the bulky size (and therefore problems transporting them).
+Something signed by the surviving Alice Cooper Group would have been really good, but I understand that with 5,500 copies initially produced, it would have been a very tall order.

 So is it worth investing in?
 Yes, of course it is and a huge well done to everyone involved in making this a reality.
-I can only hope that that another set of similar epic proportions will be released covering the solo years!
+I can only hope that a further set of similar epic proportions will be released one day covering the solo years.

 Finally, my set clearly had a fault as there was no Golden Ticket inside!

-A stripped down budget version of the Old School Box Set was released in Autumn 2012 at the bargain price of about £30.00.
+This 'Special Edition' of the Old School Box Set was released in Autumn 2012 at the bargain price of about £30.
 For your money you got Treasures CDs 1 and 2, the In Their Own Words audio CD and the CD of the St. Louis Concert CD.
-In between the CDs is a smaller version of the Yearbook, this isn't brilliant though as it's quite cumbersome to read due to the thickness of the CD case and the binding of the pages.
+Embedded in the 'Media Book' style design is a physically smaller version of the Yearbook, but which retains the full content of the original version.
+This isn't ideal though as it's quite cumbersome to read due to the thickness of the Media Book and the binding of the pages.

-This set offers exceptional value for money so if you couldn't stretch to the full set then there's no excuse not to take a punt now.
-An absolute bargain!
+Gripes aside, this offers exceptional value for money, so if you couldn't stretch to the full set then there's no excuse not to take a punt now.